-Р Independently reviews consultation request to determine referral questions.
+Demo onstrates assessment/psychological testing consultation skills.
+Mid Final P (5) Independently reviews consultation request to determine referral questions.
 Will contact referral source to clarify referral question and is confident in determining if testing will be useful to address referral question.
-Consistently provides thorough feedback to referral source in a timely and professional manner. Н With minimal supervision is able to determine if testing is an appropriate way to address referral questions.
+Consistently provides thorough feedback to referral source in a timely and professional manner. Н (4) With minimal supervision is able to determine if testing is an appropriate way to address referral questions.
 Recognizes when testing may not be helpful.
 With only occasional prompting will contact referral source to clarify referral questions.
 Provides feedback to referral source with only rare need for reminders.
 Is able to summarize test findings in a succinct and appropriate manner.
-Includes all pertinent information in presentation. Ι Has reasonable knowledge regarding the appropriateness of testing to address a referral question.
-May need supervision to determine when to contact referral source to clarify question.
-Provides feedback to referral source but may require direct supervision in order for feedback to be thorough and effective.
-Is able to summarize test findings but sometimes needs closer supervision to do so in a succinct and professional manner. Е Is beginning to seek out information regarding testing consults.
-Needs close supervision to recognize that testing may not be an appropriate way to address some referral questions.
-Needs frequent reminders to provide feedback, or feedback is often disjointed and poorly presented.
-R Does not seek further information regarding a testing consult even when recommended in supervision.
-Does not utilize supervision to question appropriateness of testing to address a referral question.
-Does not provide feedback to referral source without multiple reminders.
-N/A
+Includes all pertinent information in presentation.